Pope receives cake and glad tidings on the 12th anniversary of his papacy, marked in the hospital

 Francis was elected on March 13, 2013 as the 266th pontiff — and the Catholic Church’s first Latin American pope.

 The pope's anniversary is a public holiday at the Vatican, but no special commemorations were held.
-A Mass was held in his honor later at the Argentine church in Rome.
+A Mass was held in his honor later at the Argentine church in Rome, with several dozen worshippers in attendance.

+“It was a different church before (him),'' said Lia Pratico.
+"It has changed from a niche church to a universal church because Pope Francis is everybody’s pope, not just an Argentine pope.”

 Francis received hundreds of drawings and messages from children and young people from around the globe wishing him a full recovery, the Vatican said.